 Dogs are meat-heavy omnivores: evolving beside humans during domestication, carnivorous wolves learned to thrive on human foods.
 Today, some “human” foods – like blueberries and sweet potatoes – are part of a balanced diet for dogs.

-However, even though your pup could be helped by the inclusion of fiber and antioxidant sources in his food, he might not be so happy by the inclusion of wheat and corn.
+However, even though your pup could be helped by the inclusion of fiber and antioxidant sources in the food, your dog might not be so happy by the inclusion of wheat and corn.

 What, exactly, are grains?

 Grains are grass seeds, used in bulk to create cereals and flours.
 When the entire seedpod is used (hull and nut), that’s a whole grain.
 When only part of the seed is used, that’s a refined grain.
 Examples of grains you might eat are wheat, corn, rice, quinoa, barley, millet and oats.
 Grains vary in nutritional value, and some grains are considered controversial for regular pet consumption, such as wheat and corn.

 Can dogs and cats be allergic to grains?

 Absolutely – especially the most common grains, corn and wheat.
 Grains are among the top five allergens that cats and dogs are sensitive to.
 If your pet is showing signs of food intolerance, chances are good that grains may be to blame.

 Some pet owners report grain intolerance symptoms in their dogs, including dry skin, itchiness, bald patches, diarrhea, defecating three or more times daily, and obsessively licking paws.
 If your dog is exhibiting symptoms of food intolerance, you may want to try a grain-free food before other lifestyle changes.

 Why go grain-free?
 Let’s count the reasons.

 Grain-free foods tend to be higher in protein than other pet foods.
 This means more energy available for your pup to use – and less energy spent digesting.